 - The use of laptop computers is required in this class.
 You will only be permitted to work on material related to the class, however.
 Engaging in activities not related to the course (e.g., gaming, email, chat, etc.) will result in a significant deduction in your participation grade.

-- Because this is a computer classroom, we will frequently be using the internet as a means to enhance our discussions.
-We will also be using the computers for our in-class writing assignments.
+- We will frequently be using the internet as a means to enhance our discussions.
+We will also be using computers for our in-class writing assignments.
 Please be respectful of your peers and your instructor and do not engage in activities that are unrelated to the class.
 Such disruptions show a lack of professionalism and may affect your participation grade.

 For courses in which technology is NOT required: